qinyuyue/InsightDataScience/h1b_statistics/README.md

 $ python h1b_counting.py

 # about code
 There are two functions in h1b_counting.py for counting occupation and state separately.
+The algorithm of the two function are similar.

 ## algorithm
 1. input csv file as array. (the only place I used numpy libraray function)